-Embodied experiences for speculative design- Collaborative Unit - - Speculative Design -
+Embodied experiences for speculative design- Social Things - - Speculative Design -

 Johanna Koljonen is a writer, radio and TV host from Finland.
 She has researched, written for, about and through Larping and is a popular lecturer on the subject.

 This Introduction to Nordic Larp from the Nordic Larp Talks Stockholm 2010 is an overview of what is Live Action Role Playing can be, where it came from and how to create one.

 Johanna starts her talk by relating her experience in a larp called Ground Zero (1998) designed by Jami Jokinen and Jori Virtanen.
 The game, who took place in Turku, Finland, was set in Tulsa, Oklahoma, in 1962 during the Cuban missile crisis.
 The participants played the roles of ordinary American families who had found refuge in the bomb shelter they had built as the conflict escalated.
 They spent 24 hours in a basement surrounded by cardboard boxes full of supplies.
 Only a radio played continuously alternating between patriotic music, news and presidential announcements both historical and fabricated.

 What was interesting to me was the perceived realness of the game as each player seriously prepared before the game to make the experience as accurate as possible.
 They constructed their characters based on information they found on American families of the time and even trained themselves to merge with their character’s personality.
 One of them, playing a war veteran trained himself to react to loud noises.